Achievable logoAchievable logo

 Revenue bonds

-We just learned about general obligation (G.O.) bonds, which finance ventures that don’t create revenue.
-You probably guessed it, but municipal revenue bonds support projects that make money.
-Toll roads, airports, stadiums, city zoos, convention centers, and water treatment plants are examples of ventures supported by revenue bonds.
+We just learned about general obligation (G.O.) bonds, which finance projects that don’t generate their own revenue.
+In contrast, municipal revenue bonds fund projects that are expected to bring in money.
+Toll roads, airports, stadiums, city zoos, convention centers, and water treatment plants are common examples.

 Revenue bonds are not paid off with taxpayer funds*, so they don’t require voter approval to be issued.
 For the same reason, revenue bonds are not subject to debt limits.